Amazon Quest

 Task

-3. Demonstrating to the Japanese-based team how the design aligned with the campaign’s creative and functional mechanics.
+3. Demonstrating to the Japanese-based team how the card's design aligned with the campaign’s creative and functional mechanics.

 Action